-No diluted earnings per share are presented as there is no dilutive instrument issued as at the end of the financial years ended 31 December 2012 and 2011.
+No diluted earnings per share are presented as there is no dilutive instrument issued as at the financial years ended 31 December 2013 and 2012.

 The basic earnings per share is calculated by dividing the net profit attributable to equity holders of the Company by the weighted average number of ordinary shares in issue during the year.